-For the NH control group, the IEEE sentences with babble added at a +10 dB SNR were vocoded using Matlab.
+For the NH control group, the IEEE sentences with babble added at a +10-dB SNR were vocoded using Matlab.
 For an n-channel vocoder, the auditory speech signal was bandpass filtered using 3rd-order forward-backward Butterworth filters into n logarithmically spaced bands (36 dB/octave) between 200 and 4000 Hz with no pre-emphasis added.
-The temporal speech envelope from each band was extracted with a Hilbert envelope cutoff of 400 Hz and then used to modulate n sine carriers of the center frequency of each channel.
+The temporal speech envelope from each band was extracted with a Hilbert envelope cutoff of 400 Hz and then used to modulate n sine carriers placed at the center frequency of each channel.
 The various modulated sine carriers were then combined to create the final vocoded output.
 This method was used to create 31 vocoded versions of the stimuli representing 2-32 channels.

 Procedures:

+Preliminary Measures:

 Participants first completed a vision screening using a Snellen Eye Chart, scoring 20/50 or better using both eyes and corrective lenses if needed.
 They also completed the MoCA (Montreal Cognitive Assessment), with a minimum score of 26 in order to rule out any cognitive impairment.
-Age-matched participants (within 3 years of age) with normal hearing underwent a basic hearing exam to determine thresholds at .5, 1, 2, and 4 kHz and ensure that all thresholds were within the normal range (<=<= 25 dBHL).
+Age-matched participants (within 3 years of age) with normal hearing were required to have thresholds at 0.5, 1, 2, and 4 kHz within the normal range (≤25 dB HL).

-If thesescreening measures were passed, the participant was asked to complete three other cognitive measures: the NIH Toolbox Flanker Inhibitory Control and Attention Test (Zelazo et al., 2013), the NIH Toolbox Pattern Comparison Processing Speed Test (Carlozzi et al., 2013) and the NIH Toolbox Dimension Change Card Sort.
+If the participant passed these screening measures, he or she participant was asked to complete three other cognitive measures: the NIH Toolbox Flanker Inhibitory Control and Attention Test (Zelazo et al., 2013), the NIH Toolbox Pattern Comparison Processing Speed Test (Carlozzi et al., 2013), and the NIH Toolbox Dimension Change Card Sort.

+Method to equate performance of acoustic listeners to CI listeners

 Listeners with CIs were presented with the audio of one list of 10 sentences from the IEEE corpus in quiet spoken by a separate native English talker and asked to repeat the sentences aloud.
 These sentences were not used in the later experiment.
 The number of keywords correct was used to compute the audio-only performance of each participant.

-Listeners with NH were presented with 2 sentences spoken by a talker not used in the later experiment accompanied by their written transcripts in both high (32 channels) and low (4 channels) vocoded conditions in order to gain familiarity with the spectral degradation of the auditory signal.
+Listeners with NH were presented with two sentences spoken by a talker not used in the later experiment accompanied by their written transcripts in both high (32 channels) and low (4 channels) vocoded conditions in order to gain familiarity with the spectral degradation of the auditory signal.
 They were then presented with 40 test sentences randomly distributed among 4, 8, 16, and 32 channels and asked to repeat the sentences.
 The number of keywords was computed into a percent correct for each condition and a psychometric function was fit to the data points.
 This psychometric function allowed the computation of the number of channels a NH participant needed in order to match performance (within 10%) of their age-matched CI participant.
 When the required number of channels was determined, the listener heard the practice sentences again with the number of channels that was then used for the rest of the experiment and a confirmation list of 10 sentences was administered to assure that performance was indeed matched.

+Experimental Procedures

 Participants were seated in a double-walled sound-attenuating booth 1.5 meters from a 37-inch LCD television screen at zero degrees azimuth and at eye level when seated.
-A single loudspeaker, also at one meter distance and zero degrees azimuth, was used to present the audio tracks at 65
+A single loudspeaker, also at one meter distance and zero degrees azimuth, was used to present the audio tracks at 65 dBHL. dB HL.

 Conditions: